deors/deors-demos-microservices/readme.md

 NOTE: The following labs have been tested with Spring Boot 2.1.3, Apache Maven 3.6.0 and Java 11.0.2, the latest versions of them available at the time of publishing this.

+HISTORY NOTES: This demonstration and guideline was first featured in a live coding session in OpenSlava 2016 conference, in the beautiful city of Bratislava, and the pipelines lesson was first presented in Oracle Code One San Francisco 2018 conference.

 ## Iteration 1) The basics

 ### 1.1) Set up the configuration store